lateus/pokem/README.md

 On **Windows**, you can install GCC and use `mingw32-make` to build the project.

 ### More build methods
-#### Qt
-The project comes with a project file for Qt5, based on the `qmake` build system.
-Open it in Qt Creator and click the *Build* button, or pass the project to the `qmake` tool.
-CMake is currently not supported, but since Qt6's build system will be based on CMake, it's support is a priority.

 #### Manual
 You can manually build it by passing to a C compiler all source files.
 For example:
 `cc -o app source1.c source2.c...`